 The numbers of people who are building homes in woodland settings such as rural areas, in or close to forests, or even remote mountain areas is increasing.
 Homeowners like the beauty of these environments, yet they face the real dangers presented by wildfires along with the choice to live in these areas.
-The Colorado Springs area has just experienced such a wildfire.

 Each year in America, some homes make it through wildfires while other do not.
 The homes that survive nearly always do because the owners of the homes prepared for the possibility of a fire; something that is a force of nature in wild land areas that are fire-prone.
 Preparing for a wildfire if you live in these areas is essential.